v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/storage/localstorage.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="view-and-edit-local-storage-with-microsoft-edge-devtools"></a>Ver y editar el almacenamiento local con Microsoft Edge DevTools

-En esta guía se muestra cómo usar [Microsoft Edge DevTools][MicrosoftEdgeDevTools] para ver, editar y eliminar pares [clave-valor localStorage.][MDNWindowsLocalStorage]
+En esta guía se muestra cómo usar [Microsoft Edge DevTools para][MicrosoftEdgeDevTools] ver, editar y eliminar pares [clave-valor localStorage.][MDNWindowsLocalStorage]

 ## <a name="view-localstorage-keys-and-values"></a>Ver claves y valores de localStorage